Alexander Spendiaryan

-Alexander Afanasyevich Spendiarov (Ալեքսանդր Ստեփանոսի Սպենդիարյան, November 1, 1871, Kakhovka, Russian Empire – May 7, 1928, Yerevan, Armenia) was a Russian composer and conductor of Armenian descent, founder of Armenian national symphonic music.
+Alexander Afanasyevich Spendiarov (Ալեքսանդր Ստեփանոսի Սպենդիարյան, November 1, 1871, Kakhovka, Russian Empire – May 7, 1928, Yerevan, Armenia) was a Russian composer and conductor of Armenian descent.
+He is considered the founder of Armenian national symphonic music.

 Biography

-Alexander Spendiarov was born on 1 November (as 20 October) 1871 in Kakhovka, province of Tavrik (modern Ukraine).
+Alexander Spendiarov was born on in Kakhovka, province of Tavrik (modern Ukraine).
 His artistic abilities were formed in early childhood.
 He inherited his musical abilities from his mother who played piano.
 When Alexander Spendiarov was seven he wrote a waltz.
 In 1890 he went to Moscow and studied for one year in the Natural Sciences faculty of Moscow University, and then in 1894 he graduated from the Law faculty.
 At the same time he continued his violin classes.
 In 1896 Alexander Spendiarov went to St. Petersburg to show his compositions to Nikolai Rimsky-Korsakov, who greatly admired his music and encouraged him to turn deeper into his people's folklore.
 From 1896 to 1900 he took private composition lessons with Rimsky-Korsakov.
 According to Alexander Glazunov, "Rimsky-Korsakov was perfectly satisfied with the results of Alexander Spendiarov's work and considered him a serious, talented composer with a great flair for composition".

 Spendiarov was awarded the Glinka prize three times for his three works: the symphonic picture "Three Palms" in 1908, the legend "Preacher Beda" in 1910 and the melody declamation "We’ll Have a Rest" in 1912.
 His symphonic pieces, songs and romances, choral works, and musico-declamatory pieces earned him high marks among audiences and professional musicians.
 Spendiarov led concerts in Kharkov, Odessa, Moscow, Petersburg, Doni-Rostov and New Nakhijevan.
 He spent much of his time in Yalta and Sudak.
 While he was living in Crimea, Spendiarov met Anton Chekhov, Maxim Gorky and Fyodor Shalyapin.
 Alexander Glazunov was also a guest at his house.

 In 1910 Spendiarov became a member of Yalta's Russian Musical Company.

 The symphonic poem "Three Palms" occupies a special place among Spendiarov's symphonic compositions.
 With its poetic tone, picturesque nature, and bright coloring, it resembles the oriental program works of the Mighty Handful.
 Spendiaryan toured abroad performing this piece in Berlin, Copenhagen, New York, and elsewhere.

 Other works by Spendiarov include "Concert Prelude", "Concert Waltz", and "Etude of Jewish Themes", Cantabile and Prelude for string quartet, Baracarolle, Minuet, Scherzo, romances and vocal instrumental works.
 "Oh Rose" (Aye Vart) was a very famous classical piece in Russia and the former USSR.